ant-media/ant-media-documentation/docs/guides/publish-live-stream/rtmp/publish-with-obs.md

 *   In the Stream key, you can write any stream id because we assume that all stream Ids are allowed.

 :::warning
 The RTMP URL should not contain any port number.
-The RTMP protocol will automatically listen on port 1935 that should be open on your server.
+The RTMP protocol will automatically listen on port 1935 which should be open on your server.

  - **Wrong**: rtmp://am.streamomedia.com:5443/WebRTCAppEE/
  - **Correct**:   rtmp://am.streamomedia.com/WebRTCAppEE/